raj23manj/springBoot/jokesapp/README.md

       * Eureka - Naming Server - service discovery & service registration => 82
         1) all micro-services will register here,
         2) service discovery - naming service will provide urls of current instance to asking microservice
+        * After setting up everything need to restart all services and eureka server and wait for 60 secs
         * Things to do in a service client that want's to register to eureka
             * need to add in pom
               - spring-cloud-starter-netflix-eureka-client